September Gardening Guide: What to plant NOW in the month of September

 Link to my favorite grow bags that I get from Amazon HERE.

-Tomatoes - If your in garden zones 8 and up, its too late to just get started sowing seeds.
+If your in garden zones 8 and up, its too late to just get started sowing seeds.
 But you can transplant asap.
 The next time I will start sowing seeds is Dec 1st to transplant mid-late January, just to give you an idea.
 The rain does start to decline in September unless we get a hurricane, but its still a pretty rainy month Florida.
 Monitor tomato plants for leaf diseases.
 Spray with 1 cup of hydrogen peroxide per gallon of water after a lot of rain to control leaf diseases.
 Use spinosad spray if you see any worm damage.
+If your in a cooler area, like zones 7 and below, wait to transplant tomatoes in spring once all danger of frost has passed.

 I have a whole playlist all about growing tomatoes, so I will link that below.
 It will give you lots of ideas on planting, trellising, and pruning tomatoes which can be found HERE.

-Brassicas - If you in the south with warm winters, you need to start seeds for the big heading type of brassicas (broccoli, cauliflower, kale, Brussels sprouts) indoors ONLY during the month of August with intent to transplant in October.
-Some of you zone 8 gardeners might be able to transplant at the end of September if you average maximum high temperature is at 85F or below.
+If you are in the south with warm winters, you need to start seeds for the big heading type of brassicas (broccoli, cauliflower, kale, Brussels sprouts) indoors ONLY with intent to transplant in October.
+Some of you zone 8 gardeners might be able to transplant at the end of September if your average maximum high temperature is at 85F or below.
 Anything above 85F will stunt seedling growth.
 You missed your window if you have not started seeds yet.
 But no worries, you will have the opportunity to plant transplants from your local nursery into the garden in October.

 Ginger, Shampoo Ginger (Awapuhi), Turmeric, & Galangal - If your in zones +9, it is safe to plant these root crops outdoors.
 I have a tendency to grow them in containers or grow bags because they easily spread via underground rhizomes.
 If your gardening in an area that gets snow or your ground freezes, then grow them in a pot and bring in doors once temperatures begin to fall below 40F.
 They are very ornamental, with broad tropical foliage, so treat like a houseplant if you bring inside.
 I have plants or sometimes rhizomes for these crops on my website.